How to Race Fast IM’s & 200’s Swim Camp (Ages 13 & over)

 Introduction

-Fitter & Faster is producing a series of 2-day swim camps for competitive swimmers ages 13 and over at the Martin Pear JCC in Scottsdale, Arizona continuing through December 2025!
+Fitter & Faster is producing a 2-day swim camp for competitive swimmers ages 13 and over at the Martin Pear JCC in Scottsdale, Arizona on December 27 & 28, 2025!
 Click here for the swim camp page for ages 10 to 12!

--> Availability in each session of this swim camp series is limited to ensure the highest level learning experience.
+✔️ Availability in each session is limited to 24 participants to ensure the highest level learning experience.

 “How should I swim this race?"
 How many times has your swimmer asked this question?
 Finding the right answer can be tricky because pacing during a race is based on "feel" rather than calculated splits.
 This swim camp is designed to empower your swimmer with the skills and strategies they need to succeed.
 They will learn how to channel their effort—whether it’s in their pull, kick, or underwater techniques—throughout the race.
 The first session focuses on navigating the IM, the second on 200 races.
 By the end of the camp, your child will understand their own racing style and gain the confidence to approach their next competition with a solid plan.